Malaysia | How to Do Business in Asia – Connection Economy

 Which means that although its Sunday, I’ll actually be able to do some work today and sign papers, instead of just meet and have kopi (coffee)!
 It never ceases to amaze me how people can be so shocked that I work every day of the week.
 Only fellow entrepreneurs seem to understand the nature of the business beast requires constant attention.
 Besides, I love what I do!

-Despite being a largely Islamic state, Malaysia’s law and jurisprudence is based on English common law, which is a major benefit for doing business.
+Despite being a largely Islamic state, Malaysia’s law and jurisprudence are based on English common law, which is a major benefit for doing business.

 Maylasia: The best place in the World to retire?